-Professor and Director of Gaerttner LINAC Center, NE Program Director, Mechanical Aerospace and Nuclear Engineering
+Professor, NE Program Director and Director, Gaerttner Linear Accelerator Center (LINAC), Mechanical Aerospace and Nuclear Engineering

 Dr. Yaron Danon is a Professor in the department of Mechanical Aerospace and Nuclear Engineering at Rensselaer Polytechnic Institute (RPI) and the Director of the Nuclear Engineering Program.
 He received his MS and PhD degrees in Nuclear Engineering and Science at RPI.

 Dr. Danon is the Director of the Gaerttner Electron Linear Accelerator (LINAC) Center at

 Dr. Danon’s group develops novel radiation detectors, data acquisition systems, and data analysis methods for nuclear data application and other applications.
 This research includes development of novel high efficiency, large area, zero bias solid-state neutron detectors.

 In addition to nuclear data activities, Dr. Danon is a pioneer in the area of pyroelectric crystal acceleration.
 Together with his students he developed x-ray and neutron sources that utilize simple heating of these crystals and thus eliminate the requirement for high voltage power supply.
 Current research includes laser or light driven crystal based accelerators.